 To adjust this in Adobe Photoshop, go to “Image>Image Size” and adjust the “Resolution”.

-Proofing is another term for being able to view your image on the screen as close as it would look like on print.
+Print Proofing (aka Soft Proofing) is another term for being able to view your image on the screen as close as it would look like on print.

 The way your proof will look depends on the printer and the type of paper you print on.
 Knowing these two things before adjusting your image, can drastically improve your workflow.